 In our school there is a commitment to the continuous development of all staff, regardless of role, with regard to safeguarding training:

-All staff undertake Cheshire East Safeguarding Children Partnership (CESCP) 'endorsed' Basic Awareness in Safeguarding and Child Protection training within the first term of their employment/placement. (state who provides this) This training is refreshed every 3 years; to enable them to understand and fulfil their safeguarding responsibilities effectively.
+All staff undertake Basic Awareness Safeguarding training within the first term of their employment/placement, through Cheshire East SCiES team.
+This training is refreshed every 3 years to enable them to understand and fulfil their safeguarding responsibilities effectively.